casdoor/casdoor-website/docs/provider/oauth/CustomProvider.md

   }
   ```

-  The `phone` field is optional.
-If provided, it will be automatically saved to the user's phone number in Casdoor.
+  `phone` is optional; if present, it is stored as the user’s phone in Casdoor.

-- `Favicon` is the logo URL of a custom provider.

-  This logo will be displayed on Casdoor's login page together with other third-party login providers.
+- **Favicon** — URL of the provider logo shown on the Casdoor login page.